Business owners and managers tend to focus on business.

-As leaders there is much we can do to set an example and to be a guide for others.
+As leaders, there is much we can do to set an example and to be a guide for others.
 But it must first start with ourselves; strong managers must develop the ability to self-reflect; to provide a kind of internal feedback to ourselves, much like we provide feedback to our employees.

-Make “fun” a central element of your mission and work to infuse your team with the sensibility.
+Make “fun” a central element of your mission and work to infuse your team with sensibility.
 Learn from one another, enjoy one another, and recruit not just for experience and capability (though those must always be at the top of any list) but also for strong cultural fit and ephemeral qualities like a sense of humor, an interest in teaching, an affinity for learning, and an awareness of self and willingness to become the best person they can.

 If you have a tendency (as I do) towards displays of temper, watch for the signs and consciously find ways to mitigate your anger.
-If you are a person who tends to think first of self and afterwards of others, work hard to minimize that inclination by helping others at every opportunity and encouraging the people around you to do the same.
+If you are a person who tends to think first of yourself and afterward of others, work hard to minimize that inclination by helping others at every opportunity and encouraging the people around you to do the same.

-By focusing on the positive influence that you can have on the world and the people around you, your business can become more focused and more constructive.
-Look for ways every day that can increase your mission of purpose and fun, and smile that smile of satisfaction that you have done well by doing good.
+By focusing on the positive influence that you can have on the world and the people around you, your business can become more focused and constructive.
+Look for ways every day to increase your mission of purpose and fun, and smile that smile of satisfaction that you have done well by doing good.

 Portrait of Benjamin Franklin, by Joseph Duplessis/Wikipedia